gasparka/thesis/docs/pyha.rst

 Designs with memory
 -------------------

-So far all the designs presented have been stateless or in other words without memory.
-Often there is a need to store some value so that it would be usable by the next function call, this indicates that the design must contain memory elements.
+So far, all the designs presented have been stateless (without memory).
+Often algorithms need to store some value for later use, this indicates that the design must contain memory elements.

 This chapter gives overview of memory based designs in Pyha.

-In software programming, class variables are the main method of saving the some information from function call to another.

 Accumulator and registers
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-For example, lets consider the design of accumulator, it operates by sequentially adding up all the input values.
+Consider the design of accumulator, it operates by sequentially adding up all the input values.
+:numref:`acc` shows the Pyha implementation, class scope variable is defined in the ``__init__`` function
+to store the accumulator value.

 .. code-block:: python
-    :caption: Accumulator
+    :caption: Accumulator implemented in Pyha
     :name: acc
     :linenos:

-    class Acc:
+    class Acc(HW):
         def __init__(self):
             self.acc = 0